objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ### Real-time Server Updates

-We implemented this with simple client-server polling using `setInterval()` and the `d3.json()` method refreshing the information shown on the screen in intervals defined by `refreshTime` (7000 milliseconds in our case).
+We implemented this with simple client-server polling using `setInterval()` and the `d3.json()` method refreshing the information shown on the screen in intervals set by `refreshTime` (7000 milliseconds in our case).

 The callback defined for `d3.json()` then calls `drawBarScoreLeaders()` and `drawBeaconLeaders()` passing the newly loaded data as an argument.